pzn/clipapp/README.md

 ## prerequisites
 - jdk8
 - maven
-- postgresql 9.4.x, with database "clipapp" created
+- postgresql 9.4.x, with database *clipapp* created

 ## how to
 - git clone this repository